polarush/rsschool-cv/cv.md

 > Hello!
 My name is Eugeniy Polyarush, and I am a self-educated programmer.
 > I work in web-design, system administration, system integration, SEO.
-> I have created sites by Wordpress, Opencart, etc..., and work with programmers,
+> I have created sites by Wordpress, Opencart etc..., and work with programmers,
 > write technical specs for additional modules and new functional.
+> I code small integrating or parsing scripts, and also I do it just for fun.
 > In the near future I want to become a front-end developer.

-# Technologies i’m use:
+# Technologies i use:

 - JavaScript - Basic level
 - Python - Flask, Beautiful soup, Selenium, Requests, Instapy, MySQL(python library)